 Points are calculated according to documented proof of skilled work experience within the 10 most recent years prior to application.
 Applicants are rewarded three points for each year worked in the most recent five years, and an additional point for each year from the six to 10 year period prior to applying, up to a maximum of 15 points.
 Documentation must include:

-- A letter of reference from the supervisor or human resources officer for each work experience listed; OR
+- A letter of reference from the supervisor or human resources officer for each work experience included in the application.
+Letters of reference must be printed on company letterhead and must state the job title, job duties, wage, and length of employment.

 - The applicant’s official work book; OR